mostafa/xk6-kafka/README.md

 The `main` branch is the *development* branch, and the pull requests will be *squashed and merged* into the `main` branch.
 When a commit is tagged with a version, for example, `v0.10.0`, the build pipeline will build the `main` branch on that commit.
 The build process creates the binaries and the Docker image.
 If you want to test the latest unreleased features, you can clone the `main` branch and instruct the `xk6` to use the locally cloned repository instead of using the `@latest`, which refers to the latest tagged version, as explained in the [build for development](https://github.com/mostafa/xk6-kafka/blob/main/README.md#build-for-development) section.

-## CycloneDX SBOM
+## The CycloneDX SBOM

-Since [v0.9.0](https://github.com/mostafa/xk6-kafka/releases/tag/v0.9.0), CycloneDX SBOMs are generated for [go.mod](go.mod) and it can be accessed from the latest build of GitHub Actions for [a tagged release](https://github.com/mostafa/xk6-kafka/actions/runs/2275475853) or on the release [assets](https://github.com/mostafa/xk6-kafka/releases/tag/v0.11.0).
-The artifacts are only kept for 90 days, so I'll also add the SBOM to the release assets.
+CycloneDX SBOMs in JSON format are generated for [go.mod](go.mod) (as of [v0.9.0](https://github.com/mostafa/xk6-kafka/releases/tag/v0.9.0)) and the Docker image (as of [v0.14.0](https://github.com/mostafa/xk6-kafka/releases/tag/v0.14.0)) and they can be accessed from the the release [assets](https://github.com/mostafa/xk6-kafka/releases/tag/v0.11.0).

 ## Disclaimer